honzalas/mapycom-prototype/developer/docs/rest-api/geocoding.md

 - `preferBBox` (array) — Prefer results from this bounding box (not a filter).
 Format: `[minLon,minLat,maxLon,maxLat]`
 - `preferNear` (array) — Prefer results near this position (not a filter).
 Format: `[lon,lat]`
 - `preferNearPrecision` (number) — Precision of preferNear parameter in meters

+#### Response Structure

+The suggest endpoint returns the same JSON structure as geocode:

+- `items` (array) — List of suggested geographical entities with the same properties as geocode (name, label, position, bbox, type, location, regionalStructure, zip)
+- `locality` (array, optional) — Resolved bounding boxes for localities used in the `locality` parameter

 #### Examples